What are tympanostomy tubes (also called ear tubes, myringotomy tubes, or ventilation tubes)?

 The insertion of ear tubes may be recommended by your child's health care provider and/or a specialist in children with:

 Fluid in both ears for 3 or more months and hearing problems

-Children with fluid in one or both ears for 3 or more months and problems related to the presence of the fluid (such as trouble with balance, ear pain, or problems in school or with behavior, repeated infections with fluid in one or both ears that is unlikely to go away quickly)
+Fluid in 1 or both ears for 3 or more months and problems related to the presence of the fluid (such as trouble with balance, ear pain, or problems in school or with behavior, repeated infections with fluid in one or both ears that is unlikely to go away quickly)

 What are the risks and benefits of ear tubes?